Porges/ways-to-play/src/games/kings/index.md

 ---

 <p class="lead">
-Kings is a luck-based card game from New Guinea.
+<span class="aka">Kings</span> is a luck-based card game from New Guinea.
 It plays similarly to a fishing game, only there are no decisions to be made.
 </p>

 <!-- excerpt -->